Dariusrussellkish/coexistence-via-chemical-interactions/README.md

+The following manuscript was created using Typora and unfortunately does not conform to Github's rudimentary Markdown syntax.
+A PDF render is provided, however Markdown is not a typesetting language and its formatting can be less than ideal at times.
+It is recommended to view the following document either in Typora or equivalent Markdown viewer, or read the PDF.

-# Coexistence-via-Chemical-Interactions: Language and Design Choices, Verification, and New Results
+# Coexistence-via-Chemical-Interactions: a Case Study in Language and Design Choices, Verification, and New Results

 **Authors:**

-- Darius Russell Kish<sup>1,2</sup>*, russeldk@bc.edu
+- Darius Russell Kish<sup>1,2</sup>*
 - Yuezhen Chen<sup>1</sup>
 - Jessica Fong Ng<sup>1</sup>
 - Matthew Uy<sup>1</sup>